 The mission of the Defender Services Office (DSO), located within the Administrative Office of the U.S. Courts, is to uphold the right to counsel guaranteed by the Sixth Amendment, the Criminal Justice Act (CJA), 18 U.S.C. § 3006A, and other congressional mandates.
 DSO supports counsel appointed to represent individuals who are unable to afford a lawyer or pay for other critical defense services.
 Counsel appointed under the CJA are from either a panel of private attorneys designated by the court, or a FDO.
 DSO consists of a dedicated staff of nearly 70 full-time employees and is organized into four divisions and an administrative operations staff.
-Cait Clarke is the DSO Chief and Pamela Hamrin serves as Deputy Chief.
+Pamela Hamrin currently serves as Acting Chief.

 Fellowship program information